gharveymn/nightswitch-lite/README.md

 - `"nightswitch.themeNight"`
 	- Sets the theme to be shown at night (eg. `'Default Dark+'`)
 - `"nightswitch.location"`
 	- Specifies a user defined geographic location.
-Support for most coordinate systems (eg. `'49.89,-97.14'`, `'49°53'24" N, 97°8'24" W'`, etc.).
+Most coordinate systems are supported (eg. `'49.89,-97.14'`, `'49°53'24" N, 97°8'24" W'`, etc.).
 - `"nightswitch.sunrise"`
 	- Manually sets the time to switch theme to day, overriding location.
-Support for most time formats (eg. `'06:00'`, `'6AM'`, etc.).
+Most time formats are supported (eg. `'06:00'`, `'6AM'`, etc.).
 - `"nightswitch.sunset"`
 	- Manually sets the time to switch theme to night, overriding location.
-Support for most time formats  (eg. `'18:00'`, `'6PM'`, etc.).
+Most time formats are supported  (eg. `'18:00'`, `'6PM'`, etc.).
 - `"nightswitch.autoSwitch"`
 	- Automatically switches the theme to day or night based on location or sunrise/sunset settings. (default: `true`).